 A Self-Guided Bicycle/Walking Tour of Autumn Foliage and Danish Café Hygge

 Fall is fantastisk in Copenhagen.
 Deciduous trees that dominate the landscape start changing colors to coordinate perfectly with the classic Scandinavian architecture.
-The Danish capital is suddenly coordinated in rusty reds and oranges and ochres.
+The Danish capital is suddenly coordinated in rusty reds and burnt oranges and earthy ochres.
 This town is built for autumn.
 The long Nordic summer days slowly get shorter as they slip into autumn.
-It is my favorite season here, even as the light gets less and the air turns cool.
+It is my favorite season here, even as the light lingers less and the air turns cool.
 Pull on a sweater.
-Or a jumper if you’re British.
-Bring layers and something to stave off the very real potential of rain.
+Or a jumper, if you’re British.
+Definitely bring layers and something to stave off the very real potential of rain.
 Fall can be crisp like a tart Danish apple, famous from the island of Fejø, ripe and ready.

 But it’s not always rainy.
 Here, autumn can come sometimes sunny and bright here.
 In Danish, there is a name for that hybrid season as summer turns to fall.
 Here it is called – sensommer.
 And it can be sublime.
 Come soak it up.
 And even when the weather wanes, as it is wont to do in Denmark, you can enjoy the season change from inside one of Copenhagen’s many cozy cafés and delicious craft coffeehouses.
 Continue reading “Copenhagen Color: Where to Get Your Autumn On”→

 Autumn is Awesome on this German Belle of the Baltic